tweag/topiary/README.md

 ### Tree-Sitter Specific

-* [Syntax Tree Playground][tree-sitter-playground]: An interactive
+* [Syntax Tree Playground][tree-sitter-playground]: An interactive,
-  playground for experimenting with Tree-sitter and its query language.
+  online playground for experimenting with Tree-sitter and its query language.
+* [Neovim Treesitter Playground][nvim-treesitter]: A Tree-sitter
+  playground plugin for Neovim.

 ### Meta and Multi-Language Formatters